 The journal for each session has an index of bills by author.
 This is compiled at the end of the biennium so if you're looking for more timely information, you can search for House bills or search for Senate bills by author.
 Also, you can click on the Legislators Past and Present page for your Senator or Representative to find the recent bills they have authored.

 There are no official compilations of voting records.
 To find all votes by a particular Senator or Representative, you must look up the final vote on each individual bill.

 The Senate does not provide a similar service.
 To track how Senators voted from 1995 to the present, and how Representatives voted from 1995 to 2001, go to the Bill Search and Status page to locate the bill you are looking for.
 On the bill status page, you'll see a table of actions, which will include the final vote, when applicable.
 Next to the final vote should be a link to the journal page recording the vote.
-You can use the journal page to look up your Representative or Senator to see how he or she voted.
+You can use the journal page to look up your Representative or Senator to see how they voted.

 For years prior to 1995, you will need to use the print volumes of the House and Senate Journals.
 Minnesota House and Senate Journals are available at the Legislative Reference Library, Minnesota Law Library, Minnesota History Center, and various other libraries.
 The Legislative Reference Library digitized Journals from 1973-1996.

 Some Senators and Representatives have their staff keep track of votes.
 In addition, interest groups following certain legislation compile such information.
 Be aware, however, that these compilations can be partisan in nature.
 A selection of Legislator Voting Records and Ratings can be found in a guide from the Legislative Reference Library.

 A bill must receive a majority of the votes in both houses—68 in the House and 34 in the Senate.
 Capital Investment bills require a three-fifths majority vote—81 representatives and 41 senators.